pág. 8796

 excerpt, the findings demonstrate that students improved in organizing their ideas making their stories

-(2012) asserted that the sequence of comic strips, which reflects the chronological order of the story a
+(2012) asserted that the sequence of comic strips, which reflects the chronological order of the story and

 is considered a key element of narrative texts, has an impact on students’ improvement on organization